IngeborgArdoe/training/foundation_english/exercise-14.md

 * Company -> Activities, Contacts, Mail og Documents
 * Request -> Companies, Contacts, Documents og Mail
-* User -> Activities, Companies, Contacts, Documents, Mail, Requests
+* User -> Activities (responsible), Companies (responsible), Contacts (responsible), Documents (created/modified by), Mail (created by), Requests (responsible)

 *Tip: This makes it possible to explore related data (menu "Explore") when a user for instance selects a list of Companies.
 You will have to set it up in the "Explore"-tab under "Browse Paths" among the properties of an Object Class.
 If a user explores Companies, Contacts should for example be listed - but first Genus needs to know which Contacts-list to use.
 If you open the properties of Company or Contacts in the provided solution (tab "Explore" under "Views"), you will see that a "default view" is selected.
-This is the view that is used when the user "Explore" (either from the Explore menu, or when the user double-clicks on a number in a report to see the underlying data).*
+This is the view that is used when the user "Explore" (either from the Explore menu, or when the user double-clicks on a number in a report to see the underlying data).
+Take a look at the provided solution if needed.*

 <table>